publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch28/schVI/ptA/m__us_usc_t20_s1121.md

  __National Endowment for International Studies__

     [Pub.
-L. 99–498, title XIII, § 1302][/us/pl/99/498/s1302], Oct.
+L. 99–498, title XIII][/us/pl/99/498/tXIII], § 1302, Oct.
 17, 1986, [100 Stat.
 1580][/us/stat/100/1580], as amended by [Pub.
-L. 100–50, § 23(2)][/us/pl/100/50/s23/2], June 3, 1987, [101 Stat.
+L. 100–50][/us/pl/100/50], § 23(2), June 3, 1987, [101 Stat.
 362][/us/stat/101/362], required Secretary of Education, in consultation with Director of United States Information Agency, Director of the Agency for International Development, Secretary of State, and Secretary of Defense, to conduct a study on establishment of a National Endowment for International Studies, such study to develop a program, a funding plan, and priorities for such an Endowment, with the Secretary to prepare and submit to Congress, not later than one year after Oct.
 17, 1986, a report on the study, together with such recommendations, including recommendations for legislation, as the Secretary deemed appropriate, prior to repeal by [Pub.
-L. 105–332, § 6(a)][/us/pl/105/332/s6/a], Oct.
+L. 105–332][/us/pl/105/332], § 6(a), Oct.
 31, 1998, [112 Stat.
 3127][/us/stat/112/3127].

 ----------